Undergraduate Course: Energy, environment and security: energy policy in Britain, France and the United States since 1974 (ECSH10063)

 |Pre-requisites||Visiting students should have at least 3 History courses at grade B or above (or be predicted to obtain this).
 We will only consider University/College level courses.
 Applicants should note that, as with other popular courses, meeting the minimum does NOT guarantee admission.

 ** as numbers are limited, visiting students should contact the Visiting Student Office directly for admission to this course **

 On completion of this course, the student will be able to:

-- Demonstrate, by way of coursework, a firm grasp of energy economics and the ability to apply these economic principles to historical material.
+- Demonstrate, by way of coursework and examination as required, a firm grasp of energy economics and the ability to apply these economic principles to historical material.

-- Demonstrate, by way of coursework, an ability to read, analyse and reflect critically upon relevant scholarship.
+- Demonstrate, by way of coursework and examination as required, an ability to read, analyse and reflect critically upon relevant scholarship.

-- Demonstrate, by way of coursework, an ability to understand, evaluate and utilise a variety of qualitative and quantitative material.
+- Demonstrate, by way of coursework and examination as required, an ability to understand, evaluate and utilise a variety of qualitative and quantitative material.

-- Demonstrate, by way of coursework, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence.
+- Demonstrate, by way of coursework and examination as required, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence.

 - Demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.